Estimated reading time: 5 minutes

 4. Be thankful for the gift of grace.

 People often like to fill awkward silences with words.
 I’m so guilty of this!
-Too often we don’t think before we act and the words we offer to those grieving can be so discouraging.
+We don’t think before we act, and the words we offer to those grieving can be so discouraging.
 So when the “helpful” advice comes flying out of someone’s mouth, don’t respond with bitterness.
 And don’t take it personally.
-Instead of recoiling or getting angry, respond with something like “Thanks for caring, but I really just need prayer.
+Instead of recoiling or getting angry, respond with something like “Thanks for caring, but I just need prayer.
 Will you commit to praying for me this week?
 That means more than any advice you could offer right now.”

 5. Be thankful for the abundance that God has given you.

 Don’t be focused on the ONE THING you can’t have.
 Instead, make a list of the hundreds of other blessings that fill your life.
-Refer to this list over and over again.
-Practice gratitude until it is embedded deep into your core.
-Remember: Just because you haven’t been blessed with children, doesn’t mean that you’re not blessed with an abundance of other wonderful things.
+Refer to this list.
+Practice gratitude until it is a habit.
+Remember: Just because you haven’t been blessed with children doesn’t mean that you’re not blessed with an abundance of other wonderful things.
 It’s all about #perspective.

-I’m so very thankful for all the blessings that have occurred as a result of this struggle.
-I would never have asked for this pain, but it doesn’t mean God won’t use that pain for His good and glory.
+I’m thankful for all the blessings that came from this struggle.
+I had to search hard to find them.
+I never asked for this pain, but it doesn’t mean God can’t use that pain for His good and glory.
 (Romans 8:28)

-Cultivating an attitude of gratitude has allowed me to gain perspective in my life and see God’s faithfulness and love for me over the years.
+Cultivating an attitude of gratitude allowed me to gain perspective and see the gifts I was given.
 I trust that He has the best in store for my future, even when I can’t understand it.

 What is it that you are struggling with today?

-Maybe it’s a bump in your marriage, a divorce you are in the middle of grieving, or maybe it’s the pain of infertility, miscarriage or other devastating loss.
-Please know that in your pain, you can turn to a Savior who loves you and desires to wipe away your tears and carry your burdens.
+Maybe it’s a bump in your marriage, a divorce you are in the middle of grieving, or it’s the pain of infertility, miscarriage, a health scare, job loss, or other devastating news.
+In your pain, you can turn to a Savior who loves you and desires to wipe away your tears and carry your burdens.